 Learning about safeguarding is given an essential part of staff development at Freshfield Nursery School.
-We are committed to building knowledge and expertise and to ensuring strong internal capacity through the appraisal process and continuous personal development.
-The senior leadership team ensure that all staff regularly undertake a comprehensive range of learning to promote safe practice in classrooms, around the school and off site.
+We are committed to building knowledge and expertise and to ensuring strong internal capacity through appraisal, performance management and continuous personal development.
+The senior leadership team ensure that all staff regularly undertake a comprehensive range of learning to promote safe practice in school and off site.

-All new staff to the school have a comprehensive induction, this includes reading and understanding:
+All new staff have a comprehensive induction, this includes reading and understanding:

-- Information sharing: advice for practitioners who are providing safeguarding services - Part one / Annex A of 'Keeping children safe in education 2022' - School/college Behaviour Policy - School/college Policy for Children Missing from Education - Staff Code of Conduct - This Safeguarding & Child Protection Policy - 'What to do if you're worried a child is being abused' guidance
+- Information sharing: advice for practitioners who are providing safeguarding services - Part one / Annex A of 'Keeping children safe in education 2023' - Nursery Positive Behaviour Policy - Nursery Policy for Children Missing from Education - Staff Code of Conduct - This Safeguarding & Child Protection Policy - 'What to do if you're worried a child is being abused' quidance